WorryWarrior/WorryWarrior/README.md

 - Git-flow methodology

 #### Currently Exploring:
-- Unity multithreaded solutions with Job system
+- Building service architecture for Unity projects
 - Employing ECS approach in Unity development
-- Integrating DI frameworks in Unity project architecture
 - Using Addressables in Unity projects

 #### Can also do: